parapluu/encore/CONTRIBUTING.md

 understand**, and pull requests that implement multiple features are harder to test and approve.

 **Stay focused**.
-Make things easy for the project maintainer, and ll get your pull request merged much more quickly.
+Make things easy for the project maintainer, and they'll get your pull request merged much more quickly.

 ### Present a clean history